Samuels-Development/sd-minesweeper/README.md

 ### Configuration
 There's a couple variables in the server/main.lua that can be easily adjusted and are neatly commented.

+### Disclaimer
+This minigame features it's own money handling and logic, distinct from other minigames.
+Therefore, remove any existing money management code from scripts where this minigame is integrated, as demonstrated in the contextual example below.

 ## Usage